axin233/CV_suturing/README.md

 # Computer Vision Algorithm for Suturing Skill Assessment
 ## Project description
 Suturing training requires objective skill evaluation.
-Based on the simulator described in [^dissertation], we develop the 2-generation suturing simulator (shown in Fig. 1a) to assess suturing skills.
-During the suturing training, a subject is required to perform outside-in sutures from Region 1 to 12 on a radial pattern (See Fig. 1b).
+Based on the simulator described in [^dissertation], we developed the 2-generation suturing simulator (shown in Fig. 1a) to assess suturing skills.
+During the suturing training, a subject is instructed to perform outside-in sutures from Region 1 to 12 on a radial pattern (See Fig. 1b).

 ![images(modified)](https://user-images.githubusercontent.com/59490151/188658567-7e6c8b6e-1a1d-4193-a881-6af3391c2493.png)

 This web page focuses on the improved computer vision algorithm for Camera 2 (See Fig. 1c).
-Compared with the predecessor[^2017paper], the improved algorithm
+Compared with the predecessor[^2017paper], the enhanced algorithm
 1. Uses object-oriented programming (OOP).
 2. Increases the computational speed by using multithreading.
 3. Improves needle/thread detection accuracy by using background subtraction techniques.